rack4java/rack4java/README.md

 In particular this means removing any dependency in JRack on the Servlet API, so that it can be used with non-servlet servers.

+# Associated projects

+* An example [JRack wrapper for the Jetty web server, using the Servlet API][4].

 # Building

 To build JRack you will need a java compiler and Ant.